Andrey-Andrianov/NPD_convertor/README.md

 # Link to the paper

-More details about this software in papar (Link will be availible later)
+More details about this software in paper (Link will be availible later)